: A character criticizes others, but cares deeply about them.

 - Inverted: Alice praises others for the sake of bringing them down.

-- Subverted: Alice then starts praising others since they've improved their flaws.
+- Subverted: Alice then starts praising others once they've improved their flaws.

-- Double Subverted: Only to indignantly point out how there are other flaws they have to improve on.
+- Double Subverted: Only to immediately point out there are other flaws they have to improve now.

 - Zig Zagged: ???